 The doctor performed my circumcision using the freehand circumcision technique, with the help of a local anesthetic and a female assistant.
 The results were good, although the frenulum remained and I would like to be rid of it.
 I am now considering a second procedure to remove the frenulum and to tighten my circumcision somewhat.

 In 2005 a Nigerian man was cleared of a charge of reckless endangerment over the death of a 29-day old baby boy from haemorrhage and shock.
 The defendant had circumcised the child in the Republic of Ireland in August 2003.
 The judge directed the jury not to bring what he called their “white western values” to bear when they were deciding this case and after deliberating for an hour and a half they found the defendant not guilty.
 [Source: Radio Telefis Éireann news reports, Tuesday, 04 and Friday, 07 October 2005.]
-Subsequenty, Irish law relating to circumcision by persons without medical training has been changed.
-Please follow the link in the navigation panel below to find more detail in our Legal section.
+The law was changed to make religious circumcision available to all in Irish hospitals, and religious circumcision by non-medical practioners became closely regulated.
+See our legal page for more details.